agyemanjp/eslint-formatter-json-standard/README.md

 ## Install
-`npm install --save eslint-formatter-json-standard`
+`npm install --save-dev eslint-formatter-json-standard`

 ## Usage
-`eslint --ext ts --output-file lint-report.json --format json-standard --cache src/*`
+`eslint --ext ts --output-file .lint.run.json --format json-standard --cache 'src/**'`

-This will run eslint on all .ts files in the _/src_ folder and output the results file _lint-report.json_
+This will run eslint on all .ts files in the _/src_ folder and output the results file _.lint.run.json_